Starting in the 2020-21 season, the FC Cincinnati Academy will field three teams in different age groups:

 In addition to the coaching staffs working together, stand out Academy performers will earn the opportunity to train with the first team during school breaks, the MLS preseason and during the summer months.
 As the FCC player development pyramid expands, additional opportunities for playing time at higher levels will also be available to standout players.

 Additionally, first-team players meet with Academy team players throughout the season and provide the club’s youth an opportunity to discuss life in professional soccer and their thoughts and experiences so far.

 We firmly believe FC Cincinnati has an obligation to raise the standard of all soccer in our region, regardless of gender.
 We support the advancement of youth training, coaching and refereeing throughout the region, regardless of gender.

 FC Cincinnati currently provides significant financial support to Cincinnati DA, the local girls’ entry in U.S. Soccer’s Girls Development Academy.
 We sponsor the program as we currently do not have any girls’ teams or a women’s professional entry.

-However, in the coming years, we plan to apply for an NWSL expansion team, which would play in Cincinnati and alongside our MLS team at our soon-to-be-built West End stadium.
-Coupled with that, it is our goal to launch girls’ youth development programming, including USSD-eligible youth teams.
-A timeline for those activities has not been determined.
+However, in the coming years, the club hopes to launch a professional women’s team, which would play in Cincinnati and alongside our MLS team at the future West End Stadium.
+Coupled with the launch of the women’s professional team, it would be the club’s goal to introduce girls’ youth development programming.
+A timeline for those activities has not been determined at this time.